jiobu1/jiobu1/README.md

 # <a href="https://www.linkedin.com/in/jiobu1/">Jisha Obukwelu</a>
 ### Hi!
 My name is Jisha.
-I am a budding Data Scientist.
-I love making new discoveries and connections with data.
+I am a Data Scientist.
+I love making new discoveries and connections with data and sharing these discoveries with others.

 ### Skills:
 - Data Analysis with Python